-Your website’s ultimate purpose is to convert its visitors, and to do this you need to become familiar with what makes your audience follow through with their purchase intent, and at which point they abandon the checkout process.
+Your website’s ultimate purpose is to convert its visitors.
+To do this you need to become familiar with what makes your audience follow through with their purchase intent and at which point they abandon the checkout process.

-Designers are all too aware of the fact that their websites only have 5 seconds to capture a visitor’s attention and keep it.
+Designers are all too aware of the fact that their websites only have 5 seconds to capture a visitor’s attention.
 This leads them to believe visual design is of paramount importance and that copy plays a less significant role in conversion.
 Not true.

-When Alhan Keser of Widerfunnel.com first began conducting A/B testing, he assumed as much and the results of his design/useability-related tests were underwhelming.
+When Alhan Keser of Widerfunnel.com first began conducting A/B testing, he assumed as much.
+The results of his design/useability-related tests were underwhelming.
 The problem with presenting two entirely different designs is that your test subjects will respond to each immediately and half generally navigate away from the page – it really is like tossing a coin.

 This does not address the issue at hand – namely that sales are caused by reassurance.
 You’ll want to look at how bold headlines affect consumer motivation and how your tests – yes, multiple tests – can be carried out across other marketing channels.

 Create A/B tests that display different calls to action and keep track of your analytics.
-Make sure you understand the basics of color theory in conversion so you can gain a much clearer picture of what’s going on and target areas specifically related to the checkout process.
+Make sure you understand the basics of color theory in conversion so you can gain a much clearer picture of what’s going on.
+Then target areas specifically related to the checkout process.

 2. Not Distinguishing Between Mobile and Desktop Users

 Almost everybody with access to the Internet will be familiar with the frustration of navigating websites that are not optimized for mobile devices.
-In many instances, the user will decide that even if they really want what your site is selling, it simply won’t be worth the hassle.
+In many instances, the user will decide that even if they really want what your site is selling, it simply isn’t worth the hassle.

 When you’re efforts in A/B testing pull from test groups that are exposed to content on different devices, your end results will be skewed.
 As a recent study by Pew Internet Research found, 34 percent of U.S. Internet users shop online mostly using their mobile phones.
 If you cannot control this and target specific platforms, you will run into trouble.